 2FA - FAQ for employees

-Answers to common questions and queries by employees using two-factor authentication (2FA) for Sage HR.
+Answers to common questions and queries by employees using two-factor authentication (2FA) to log into Sage HR.

 Oliver Cook avatar